FabricMC/fabric-meta/README.md

 ### /v2/versions/game/intermediary

-Lists all of the compatible game versions for intermediary
+Lists all of the compatible game versions for intermediary.

 ```json
 [